GiacomoValliPhD/openhdemg/docs/quick-start.md

 """
 ```

-Our suspicion was right, MU number 2 has the lowest SIL score.
+Our suspicion was right, MU number 2 has the lowest accuracy score.

 In order to remove this MU, we can use the function [delete_mus](api_tools.md#openhdemg.library.tools.delete_mus).